Shirlene (Busick) Van den Heuvel

 When her husband retired from his job in Indiana in 2002, they both came back to Iowa, to their home in Klemme.
 Shirlene then went back to work for the Garner Chamber of Commerce for the next four years and then worked at NIPCO for four more years while George worked as a bus driver for Opportunity Village in Clear Lake, IA for fourteen more years.

-Those who have had the privilege of knowing her, remember her, as a very good humored, outgoing and loving wife, children and grandchildren and to everyone she met.
+Those who have had the privilege of knowing her, remember her, as a very good humored, outgoing and loving wife, mother and grandmother and to everyone she met.
 She was well known by many for giving hugs and for her love of flowers.
 Shirlene had a love for bling, and getting her hair and nails done.
 She was a beautiful woman and will be dearly missed.

-Preceding her in death are her parents: Dale and Alice Busick, a son: Richard Ulrich, one sister: Darlene Baker, and two brothers: Donald Busick and Harold Busick.
+Preceding her in death are her parents: Dale and Alice Busick, husband: Larry Busick a son: Richard Ulrich, one sister: Darlene Baker, and two brothers: Donald Busick and Harold Busick.

 Survivors include: Her husband, George Van den Heuvel, Klemme, Iowa; a son Wendell (Kim) Ulrich, Klemme, Iowa; Lynetta Ulrich, Mason City, Iowa; Denise (Ron )Haberkamp, Garner, Iowa; and Dawn (Jon) Gamerdinger, Garner, Iowa.
-Three brothers: Darwin Busick, Haverhill, Mass; Kenny (Carol) Busick, Mason City, Iowa; Doug Busick, Britt, Iowa; Two sisters: Rosetta Busick and special friend Jim Peterson, Lake Cornelia, Iowa, and Ramae Schuver, Belmond, IA and many Grandchildren and Great-Grandchildren all in Iowa.
+Three brothers: Darwin Busick, Haverhill, Mass; Kenny (Carol) Busick, Mason City, Iowa; Doug Busick, Britt, Iowa; Two sisters: Rosetta Busick and special friend Jim Peterson, Lake Cornelia, Iowa, and Ramae Schuver, Belmond, IA and many Grandchildren and Great-Grandchildren all in Iowa., along with many nieces and nephews.
 Andrews Funeral Home, Klemme, IA. www.andrewsfuneralhomeandfloral.com 641-587-2510.

 Post a comment as